musaubrian/musaubrian.github.io/content/posts/on-ai.md

-Everywhere you look around, you'll probably see something to do with AI or "The end of software engineering", "junior developers are cooked" or some shit like that And it can get pretty tiring really quickly.
+Everywhere you look around, you'll probably see something to do with AI or "The end of software engineering", "junior developers are cooked" or some shit like that and it can get pretty tiring pretty quick.

 Don't get me wrong, AI is impressive, heck I even use it myself sometimes, but I try to go out of my way and make it incredibly difficult to do so, because there's something beautiful about thinking